Call for a FREE Quote Today!

 It's fast, sleek, simple, and cheap.
 It can charge non-tesla's with an adapter (and still be cheaper BY FAR) than a comparable charger.

-If you have a non-Tesla and don't want to have an adapter - Tesla also makes a J1772 Wall Connector.
-It's higher priced than the NACS (North American Charging Standard, aka the "Tesla Connector"), but still far cheaper than the other chargers.
+If you have a non-Tesla and don't want to have an adapter - Tesla also makes a Universal Wall Connector and offers it at a higher price point than the NACS (North American Charging Standard, aka the "Tesla Connector"), but still cheaper than competitors.
 It is well designed for many installation options - I'm able to connect the supply cable from the back left, back right, from the top, or from the bottom.
 Most chargers have one or two points of entry.
 Plus, if your TWC ever needs service or replacement, it can't get simpler - it comes in two pieces - the back plate and the body.
 The conduit or supply cable connect to and wire up to the back plate.
 The body then mounts to the backplate and is secured with four screws.

 -ChargePoint Flex has proven to be very popular and can be either plugged in or hard wired.
 The downside, is if the ChargePoint Flex needs to be serviced, it has to be unwired to be removed.
 Whereas the TWC just has four mounting screws and then pulls forward to remove - no unwiring required.